-- Identify and attract new revenue streams are identified and attracted. - Blend and braid revenue streams to support programming for all children. - Use child and family goals and outcomes to guide financial decisions and school investment. - Put in place comprehensive and effective fiscal procedures. - Complete reports to federal, state, local authorities in a timely, efficient and accurate manner. - Implement written personnel and fiscal policies and procedure that ensure confidentiality and security of all data. - Implement human resource policies and procedures that support the accomplishment of program objectives and clearly delineate lines of supervision. - Provide training to the Policy Committee and the Board of Trustees on the Head Start Act, selection criteria, funding applications and self-assessment, as well as school readiness and relevant public policy issues.
+• Blend and braid revenue streams to support programming for all children.

+- Use child and family goals and outcomes to guide financial decisions and school investment. - Put in place comprehensive and effective fiscal procedures. - Complete reports to federal, state, and local authorities in a timely, efficient, and accurate manner. - Implement written personnel and fiscal policies and procedures that ensure confidentiality and security of all data. - Implement human resources policies and procedures that support the accomplishment of program objectives and clearly delineate lines of supervision. - Provide training to the Policy Committee and the Board of Trustees on the Head Start Act, selection criteria, funding applications and self-assessment, as well as school readiness and relevant public policy issues.

-Data, Tools, or Methods for Tracking Progress Above: Monthly fiscal reports and record-keeping; Monthly enrollment reports; Federal review data; ELN Staff Survey
+Data, Tools, or Methods for Tracking Progress Above: Monthly fiscal reports and record-keeping; Monthly enrollment reports; Federal review data; ELN Staff Survey organized by the five central domains in the Head Start Early Learning Outcomes Framework: Ages Birth to